-The best instant printers make it easy to print photos that you can take with you anywhere.
-We live in a world where pictures are a godsend in helping us express what we're thinking and feeling.
-Most of us post them online, but sometimes you want to preserve those images in a way that you can touch and hang on your wall.
+While you can store your photos on your phone, a great all-in-one printer is great for making photo prints to keep for posterity.
+But the best portable photo printers make it easy to quickly print photos that you can take with you anywhere.
+We live in a world where pictures help us express what we're thinking and feeling.
+Most of us post them online on social media sites or in cloud services like Google Photos and share them that way, but sometimes you want to preserve those images in a way that you can touch and hang on your wall.
 That's where these portable instant photo printers come into play.
 These will give you speedy prints, with zero hassle.

 Canon's Selphy instant printer is easy to fit into your bag or even your pocket and prints 2.7-by-2.7-inch photos that are rated to last up to 100 years using dye-sub technology.
 The Selphy Layout app lets you add stickers and filters, and the built-in battery means you won't have to go scrounging for AAs when it runs out of juice.